Essex Summer School Mission statement and Key Principles

 An international reputation, over 50 years in the making.

-Operating since 1967, the Department of Government’s SSDA Summer School is the university’s leading connection to social science communities throughout the world.
-Each year, we receive over 500 students from all social science disciplines from over 40 countries seeking to obtain world-class instruction in social science research methods.
+Operating since 1967, the SSDA Summer School has served as a connection between social science communities throughout the world.
+Each year, we receive over 500 students from all social science disciplines from over 40 countries seeking world-class instruction in social science research methods.
 Numerous alumni now hold academic positions throughout the world.
 Supervisors of postgraduate students in dozens of institutions routinely recommend the Essex SSDA Summer School as the premier methodology training experience for social science students.
 An Essex SSDA Summer School credential is recognised for its quality throughout the international academic social science community.

 Building skills for academic research.

 The SSDA Summer School is an extension of post-graduate research instruction for social science departments around the world.
-The school’s rigorous training content provides students with the tools to elevate their research to the highest standards for publication in international outlets.
+The school’s rigorous training provides students with the tools to elevate their research to the highest standards for publication in international outlets.
 Departments in all social science disciplines rely on the SSDA for advanced methods training and send students to the summer school to focus on building skills for basic research in social sciences.
-Each year, over 1500 ETC credits are awarded by the summer school for use as part of post-graduate courses.
+Each year, the school awards over 1500 ETC credits for use as part of post-graduate courses.
 In addition, the SSDA summer school offers a post-graduate degree, the MA in Social Science Data Analysis, which allows students to acquire and demonstrate a full range of research methods in the social sciences and to complete a supervised original research project at the highest levels of proficiency.

 Networking for PhD students.

-Complementing the research methods training offered by the summer school, the SSDA also functions as a professional networking conference for aspiring academics.
-With nearly 600 social scientists from over 40 different countries each year, the SSDA Summer School brings together substantial clusters of individuals working on similar topics with similar methods.
-These relationships form the core of collaborations and professional relationships that greatly enhance international careers as a social science academic.
+Complementing the research methods training offered by the summer school, the SSDA also functions as a professional networking opportunity for aspiring academics.
+With over 500 social scientists from over 200 institutions and over 40 different countries each year, the SSDA Summer School brings together substantial clusters of individuals working on similar topics with similar methods.
+These relationships forged at SSDA have formed the core of collaborations and professional relationships that have greatly enhanced international careers for social science academics.
 The numerous activities throughout each session provide many opportunities for interaction with instructors and students.

 An international staff of experienced instructors.

-The SSDA summer school provides a means to access training equivalent to that offered by institutions throughout many of the world’s most prestigious social science programs.
-A majority of the summer school’s instructors are based at institutions outside of the UK, and many others have significant experience at and close connections to such institutions.
-The school thus provides a unique opportunity within a single event to interact with other researchers across social science disciplines from around the world, bringing with them a diverse range of perspectives on methods teaching and learning.
+The SSDA summer school provides access to training equivalent to that offered by the world’s most prestigious social science programs.
+The summer school’s instructors are based at institutions throughout the US and Europe, and most others have significant experience teaching at institutions outside the UK.
+The school thus provides a unique opportunity within a single event to interact with other researchers from around the world, bringing with them a diverse range of perspectives on methods teaching and learning.

 Intensive methods instruction.

 Each of our over 40 modules is designed to be small enough to facilitate individual instruction.
-Modules are focused on student needs and geared to the aid the improvement of each participant’s academic projects.
+Modules are focused on student needs and geared to the aid the improvement of each participant’s academic projects, such as the PhD thesis or post-doctoral project.
 To maximise the quality of the education environment, our application process aims to admit participants into modules based on background and preparation.
 Because of this highly student-focused process, each participant has the opportunity to make considerable progress on the skills relevant to their own research during each module’s 35 hours of lecture and lab experience.